 Parents of newborn babies can still claim child benefit even if they haven’t been able to register their child’s birth because of the coronavirus outbreak.

 If you are off work because you have to self-isolate, you should be eligible for statutory sick pay (SSP).
 The government has introduced emergency measures which mean you’ll get SSP from the first day you are off work, rather than the fourth.
 Click here for more.

 Charity Turn2us launched a one-off £500 coronavirus grant fund to help those facing financial hardship due to the global pandemic.
 It was suspended after just a couple of days due to ‘unprecedented demand’.

 However, it will re-open again once it has processed the backlog of applications.

-The Foreign and Commonwealth Office (FCO) has extended its warning against all but essential international travel for an indefinite period.
+The Foreign and Commonwealth Office (FCO) extended its warning against all but essential international travel for an indefinite period in March.
 See our travel refund guide for more information.

 Gift card and vouchers

 If you have a voucher or gift card you’re unable to use or a firm is offering credit instead of cash for a cancelled or postponed good or service, you don’t have to accept it.
 Consumers are entitled to their money back.
 See here for more on your consumer rights.